 In 2009, PSC Partners Seeking a Cure awarded its first set of research grants.
 For PSC Partners, this was a milestone, an important step towards taking us closer to new treatments and an eventual cure.
 PSC Partners Canada joined the grants program in 2016.
 Since the inception of the program, together, over USD $5,000,000 has been allocated to promising PSC research projects (as of Dec 2021).
 The Canadian affiliate grants made currently total CAD $770,000.

-We thank our Canadian donors who have supported our mission of raising funds to research causes, treatments and cures for primary sclerosing cholangitis (PSC), while providing education and support for those impacted by this rare disease.
+We thank our Canadian donors who have supported our mission to drive research to identify treatments and a cure for primary sclerosing cholangitis (PSC), while providing education and support for those impacted by this rare disease.
 Your contributions have made these research awards possible.

 To see a record of all research funded by both US-based PSC Partners Seeking a Cure and PSC Partners Canada, please visit here.

-Listed below are awards funded by PSC Partners Canada.
+Research awards funded by PSC Partners Canada in reverse chronological order.